There is no legal limit to the number of times you can refinance your student loans, either with a single lender or with multiple lenders.

 Many lenders offer refinance customers a cash bonus.
 Any lender offering a bonus usually only offers them to new customers.
 Some borrowers practice strategic churning.

 Lenders may also have bonus codes (similar to discount codes on retail websites) or referral programs.
 Rules vary regarding eligibility and restrictions.

 It is not uncommon for private lenders to offer bonus cash to new customers who refinance.
-Some lenders offer over $1,000.
+Lenders may offer hundreds of dollars in bonuses, often through or in partnership with third-party affiliates.
 To take advantage of these bonus offers, some borrowers practice “churning.”

 Churning refers to borrowers leap-frogging from one lender to the next, refinancing their student loans several times over the course of months or years and collecting cash bonus offers with each subsequent refinance loan.